augusto-herrmann/slide-decks/presentations/2023/04/integrating-data-sources-and-publishing-open-data-with-fastetl-and-airflow.md

 - code we wrote had been using extensively could be useful to others who use Airflow
 - we 💓 free and open source software
-- expand our network
+- expand our network of developers 👥
-- get feedback and contributions
+- get feedback and contributions 👂

 ---